a00908270/masterthesis/thesis.md

 ## Graphical Neural Network Designer

-The *ViNNSL* XML scheme could be used to design and validate *ViNNSL* networks in a graphical editor presenting a drag&drop interface.
+The *ViNNSL* XML scheme could be used to design and validate *ViNNSL* networks in a graphical editor,  presenting a drag&drop interface.
 Another possible function could be an integration of the neural network stack directly into the visual designer to import and train networks into the cluster without leaving the application.

 ## Deploy trained Models as Web Service